All Episodes

 If that is a real coherent voting block, then Trump, regardless of the polls, will have a shot in November, and regardless of all this mistakes, because that is a huge block.

-There's so much of this country that rarely, if ever votes.
+There's so much of this country that rarely, if ever, votes.

-This is why they're scared, and this is why all the panic that that doesn't seem to be sensible.
+This is why they're scared, and this is why all the panic that doesn't seem to be sensible.

 More on this in just a second.

-Soundbite again, and there's actually a follow-up soundbite that goes along with it.
+I'm going to play this Bob Costa, Robert Costa, soundbite again, and there's actually a follow-up soundbite that goes along with it.

 I want to share a little story here with you.

-This is the on the on the pay side of the Rush Limbaugh website.
+This is the, on the pay side of the Rush Limbaugh website, there's a free side, which is just fabulous.

-And the the last one that caused this controversy or minor little headaches is the never Hillary bumper sticker.
+And the last one that caused this controversy or minor little headaches is the never Hillary bumper sticker.

 We cannot keep these things in stock.